-An intermittent correspondent raised this common question today.
-It’s interesting that in most apologetic encounters, if you give good enough reasons for believing in God, unbelievers invariably resort to questioning his character.
-But on the other hand, it’s a natural question to ask, and we should have thoughtful answers to give.
-So I’m reposting mine here.
+A correspondent raised this common question today.
+If you give good enough reasons for believing in God, unbelievers invariably resort to questioning his character in this way.
+But it’s still a natural question to ask, and we should have thoughtful answers, so I’m reposting mine here.

 Why is there so much suffering and ugliness in this world?
 If God is real, and all powerful, why make a world that has so much misery in it?

 It appears to me that this God created all this, and then took a jolly long break and has not returned to sort it out :-)

 It is right, of course, to note that God ultimately is responsible for suffering, since he could have created the world differently.
 I don’t truck with open theism.
 But there are a surprising number of issues we need to divide here…

 We need to be careful to define suffering in a useful, meaningful way.